Robot formation control in nonlinear manifold using Koopman operator theory: Conclusion

 \section{Conclusion}

-In this paper, we validated our theoretical formulation of the formation control algorithm using mobile robots.
-Specifically, we designed and tested two omnidirectional mobile robots in a nonlinear two-dimensional elliptic paraboloid external potential.
-During the experiment, the formation control algorithm for the follower robot incorporated a velocity prediction algorithm using DMD, a visual algorithm for position correction, and a movement algorithm for the robot's mobility.
-Our results indicate that the algorithm successfully maintained the desired formation for the follower robot.
+In conclusion, our research presents an exploration of formation control problem under the leader-follower framework, addressing often-overlooked aspects and validating theoretical formulations through practical experiments with mobile robots.
+We designed and tested two omnidirectional mobile robots within a nonlinear two-dimensional elliptic paraboloid manifold to validate the formation control algorithm.
+Notably, the incorporation of the EDMD-based prediction algorithm successfully maintained the desired formation for the follower robot, reducing the workload for position correction by the follower's visual system and enhancing overall formation control efficiency.

-The algorithm with DMD velocity prediction decreases the workload for position correction by the visual algorithm, which, in turn, increases the efficiency of the overall formation control.
-However, the DMD velocity prediction algorithm outperforms the algorithm without DMD prediction if the trajectory of the follower robot is nonlinear, while there is no significant difference for trajectories that are close to linear.

-Improvements can be made to the robot's mobility and visual system to increase its performance.
-For future work, we envisage experimenting with a larger formation on the nonlinear external potential, and also verifying the formation analysis algorithm in \cite{Wang} through experiment.